Skip advert

 Advertisement

-In many ways, the Grenadier is an impressive achievement by Ineos – a capable off-road tool from a new brand, with serious utility and toughness built-in.
-It’s not without its quirks, however, and as you climb the range in search of more creature comforts you get further away from the Grenadier’s core strengths, bringing more polished rivals into play.
+In many ways, the Ineos Grenadier is an impressive achievement for a start-up brand because the company has produced a seriously capable off-road tool with utility and toughness built in.
+It’s not without its quirks, however, and as you climb the range in search of more creature comforts, you get further away from the Grenadier’s core strengths, bringing more polished rivals into play.

 Advertisement - Article continues below